 Harkerville forest is an indigenous paradise where “the smallest creatures have right of way”.
 Interestingly it also includes “the remnants of an experimental plantation of Californian redwoods, planted there in 1925”.

 Transkei Cattle Hanging Out on the Beach – Christopher Rimmer

 I stopped in Plettenberg Bay, another popular area along the Garden Route.
 “Plett” is built on a hillside near the border of the Western and Eastern Cape.
 There are spectacular views of the bay and mountains.

 Plettenberg Bay is known for dolphin pods playing in its warm coastal waters.

 “For a South African town, Plettenberg Bay has a long history.
 Portuguese explorers first visited during the 15th and 16th centuries.”
 Shipwrecks, Cape Dutch architecture, and historical relics like the Old Rectory, built by the Dutch East India Trading Company, are points of interest.
-Plettenberg Bay is known for beautiful pristine beaches and dolphin pods playing along its warm coastal waters.
+Plettenberg Bay is known for its beautiful pristine beaches and dolphin pods playing along the warm coastal waters.